Applications and Information about the IMEA Electric Efficiency Program for FY2022-23

 Applications under this program will be accepted on an ongoing basis, subject to funding availability.
 Applications shall be printed or typed on the current approved forms and/or worksheets.
-Applications must be complete (see the Pre-Application and Final Application checklists) to receive consideration.
+Applications must be complete and submitted in the correct fashion (see the Pre-Application and Final Application checklists contained in the program applications) to receive consideration.

-Subject to a programmatic change enacted by the IMEA Board of Directors, approved projects will have reserved funds until April 30, 2018 or until a grant expiration date as noted on a project’s Notice to Proceed document.
-Final application, reflecting the measures and equipment actually installed, must be submitted within 45 days of project completion.
-Project documentation, such as copies of dated invoices for the purchase and installation of the measures and/or product specification sheets, is required.
+Subject to a programmatic change enacted by the IMEA Board of Directors, approved projects will have reserved funds until April 30, 2023 or until a grant expiration date as noted on a project’s Notice to Proceed document.
+A final application, reflecting the measures and equipment actually installed, must be submitted within 45 days of project completion.
+Project documentation, such as copies of dated and itemized invoices for the purchase and installation of the measures and/or product specification sheets, is required.